ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance-procedure.md

     2. For **Edge services cluster with Juniper vSRX** and **Edge services cluster with FortiGate Virtual Appliance**, you must also specify the corresponding service settings in a later step.
     3. For **FortiGate Security Appliance**, you must order the **FortiGate Security Appliance 10 Gbps** service from the [IBM Cloud catalog](https://cloud.ibm.com/catalog/infrastructure/fortigate-security-appliance-10gb).
 Confirm that you ordered the service and continue with the following steps.

 12. Under **Network interface**, enter the hostname prefix for the regulated workload and the root domain name.
+If you want to customize the hostnames prefix individually, select **Configure hostnames individually**.
 13. Under **Resource details**, enter the instance name and select a resource group.
 14. Under **Included services**, review the add-on services to be deployed into the instance.
 If a service requires configuration, complete the service-specific settings by clicking **Edit** on the service card.
 Then, complete your edits and click **Save**.
 For more information about specific settings for a service, see the corresponding topic for ordering the service.
 15. (Single-zone VMware instance only) Under **Optional services**, select the add-on service to be deployed into the instance.
 To deploy an add-on service, toggle the switch on and review the service settings.
 If configuration is required, click **Edit**, then complete the edits and click **Save**.
 For more information, see [VMware HCX configuration](/docs/vmwaresolutions?topic=vmwaresolutions-hcx_ordering#hcx_ordering-config) or [Considerations when you install F5 BIG-IP](/docs/vmwaresolutions?topic=vmwaresolutions-f5_considerations#f5_considerations-install).